joelburton/Javascript1/README.md

 ### Running your code

-For these exercises, you'll need to run your javascript files using the node.js binary.
-This is similar to how we ran python files in the past.
-Just run `node file.js` and look for the output.
+For these exercises, you'll need to run your javascript files using website http://repl.it/languages/JavaScript.

 ###Exercises###